brynlewis/C-CDA_Viewer/readme.md

 <h2>Implementation</h2>
-core.js: Most of the C-CDA specific processing is carried out in core.js.
+core.js: C-CDA specific processing is carried out in core.js.

 xslt.js: a javascript library that performs xsl transformations in the browser.
 A transformation requires two input strings, an xml and xsl string.
 Both must be well formed xml.
 <p>The xslt.js library was updated as it would not work in IE11.</p>